-The process of making gelato is relatively simple, but it’s Illiano’s quality ingredients and attention to detail that make it something special.
-He learned the ropes at his first job in Naples, working at a friend’s neighborhood gelateria in the early ‘90s.
+The process of making gelato is relatively simple, but Illiano’s quality ingredients and attention to detail make it something special.
+He learned the ropes at his first job in Naples, working at a friend’s neighborhood gelateria in the early ’90s.
 Now, he experiments with his own flavors, from almond orange biscotti to rum raisin with toasted pine nuts, and even extra virgin olive oil.
-I can smell pistachios, dark chocolate, hazelnut and vanilla through my mask while Illiano opens containers and prepares his workspace.
-The alluring scents of each flavor draw me closer, but I try my best to stay out of the way while he begins to work.
+The air fills with the smell of pistachios, dark chocolate, hazelnut and vanilla as Illiano opens containers and prepares his workspace.

 “You have to take your time mixing ingredients because that’s what makes a smooth gelato,” Illiano says.

 With careful mixing, even a dairy-free sorbet (which is made with a water base instead of milk and cream) feels rich and silky in your mouth.
 After the base is properly mixed, it goes into the Bravo Trittico.
 This machine is separated into two parts: a pasteurizer to gently warm the base and a batch freezer to shock the temperature back down.
 The pasteurizer will bring the base temperature up to about 85 degrees.
 While most American gelato is made with a cold base, Illiano prefers the artisan method of warming the ingredients first, which opens up the flavor.

 “What makes a difference from one gelato place to another is how you work with the flavors,” Illiano says.
 “When you taste ice cream, it’s the cream that jumps in your mouth.
 With gelato you really get the flavor first.”